Seasonal affective disorder: Medication

 SSRI (selective serotonin reuptake inhibitor) antidepressants have proven effective in treating SAD.
 Effective antidepressants are fluoxetine, sertraline, or paroxetine.
 Both fluoxetine and light therapy are 67% effective in treating SAD, according to direct head-to-head trials conducted during the 2006 Can-SAD study.
 Subjects using the light therapy protocol showed earlier clinical improvement, generally within one week of beginning the clinical treatment.
 Bupropion extended-release has been shown to prevent SAD for one in four people, but has not been compared directly to other preventive options in trials.
 In a 2021 updated Cochrane review of second-generation antidepressant medications for the treatment of SAD, a definitive conclusion could not be drawn, due to lack of evidence, and the need for larger randomized controlled trials.

 Modafinil may be an effective and well-tolerated treatment in patients with seasonal affective disorder/winter depression.

 Another explanation is that vitamin D levels are too low when people do not get enough Ultraviolet-B on their skin.
 An alternative to using bright lights is to take vitamin D supplements.
 However, studies did not show a link between vitamin D levels and depressive symptoms in elderly Chinese, nor among elderly British women given only 800IU when 6,000IU is needed.
 5-HTP (an amino acid that helps to produce serotonin, and is often used to help those with depression) has also been suggested as a supplement that may help treat the symptoms of SAD, by lifting mood, and regulating sleep schedule for those with the condition.
-However, those who take antidepressants are not advised to take 5-HTP, as antidepressant medications may combine with the supplement to create dangerously high levels of serotonin – potentially resulting in 'serotonin syndrome'.
+However, those who take antidepressants are not advised to take 5-HTP, as antidepressant medications may combine with the supplement to create dangerously high levels of serotonin – potentially resulting in serotonin syndrome.

 Other treatments

 Depending upon the patient, one treatment (e.g., lightbox) may be used in conjunction with another (e.g., medication).

-Negative air ionization, which involves releasing charged particles into the sleep environment, has been found effective, with a 47.9% improvement if the negative ions are in sufficient density (quantity).

 Physical exercise has shown to be an effective form of depression therapy, particularly when in addition to another form of treatment for SAD.
 One particular study noted marked effectiveness for treatment of depressive symptoms, when combining regular exercise with bright light therapy.
 Patients exposed to exercise which had been added to their treatments in 20 minutes intervals on the aerobic bike during the day, along with the same amount of time underneath the UV light were seen to make a quick recovery.

-Of all the psychological therapies aimed at the prevention of SAD, cognitive-behaviour therapy, typically involving thought records, activity schedules and a positive data log, has been the subject of the most empirical work.
-However, evidence for CBT or any of the psychological therapies aimed at preventing SAD remains inconclusive.
+Of all the psychological therapies aimed at the prevention of SAD, cognitive-behavior therapy, typically involving thought records, activity schedules and a positive data log, has been the subject of the most empirical work.
+However, evidence for cognitive behavioral therapy or any of the psychological therapies aimed at preventing SAD remains inconclusive.